Southampton 0-3 Manchester City

 Second Half ends, Southampton 0, Manchester City 3.

-Offside, Southampton.
-Shane Long tries a through ball, but Dusan Tadic is caught offside.

-Offside, Southampton.
-Toby Alderweireld tries a through ball, but Dusan Tadic is caught offside.

 Attempt blocked.
-Toby Alderweireld (Southampton) right footed shot from outside the box is blocked.
-Assisted by Victor Wanyama.
+Sofiane Boufal (Southampton) right footed shot from outside the box is blocked.
+Assisted by Dusan Tadic.

 Delay over.
 They are ready to continue.